-On the last track we discussed obstacles to change by examining the second category of obstacle.
+In the last section, we discussed obstacles to change by examining the second category of obstacle.
 This second category of obstacles to change is feelings of powerlessness.
 The accompanying technique focused on overcoming feelings of powerlessness.
 The four steps I used in implementing this technique with Joan were recognizing emotions, being consistent and organized, not forgetting the rest of your life, and accentuating the positives.

-On this track we will finish our discussion on obstacles to change by examining investments in maintenance.
+In this section, we will finish our discussion on obstacles to change by examining investments in maintenance.
 As you will see, this obstacle to change may be one of the most difficult to overcome, especially for a client with a history of abuse and may require extensive therapy, as you are well aware.
 Our Exercise focus for the obstacle of investments in maintenance will be asking the price of self criticism.
 As you will see Ben, needed to evaluate his self criticism in order to stop believing it was beneficial.
-As you listen to this track, consider your client.
+As you listen to this section, consider your client.

 Could hearing how Ben overcame this obstacle to change help your client apply these principles to his or her self critic?

 A third reason why self critical patterns are difficult to change is that those who employ them often have strong investments in maintaining them.
 For example, have you heard clients make statements such as "If I gave up my insistence on perfection, I would be settling for mediocrity."
 Or, "If I don’t use very strong and severe measures to deal with myself, I’ll never change; being a more benign critic would be nothing more than a weak, ineffectual slap on the wrist."

 Ben was one of these clients.
 The basic point is that with this third obstacle, the client’s destructive self critical acts are purposive.
 Ben engaged in them to accomplish important purposes in his life, and he was not ready to give them up as long as he believed that doing so would mean relinquishing the accomplishment of these purposes.
 Think of your Ben.
 What does your client think he or she gains from self criticism?